Bonsai Grow Guide

 Bonsai dealers offer “pre-bonsai” plants with good bonsai potential that have already been trimmed and root pruned a little.

 Remember, unless your plant is a tropical houseplant, typically grown indoors, it will need to stay outside.
+You can turn tropical houseplants like ficus into indoor bonsai…check out this article.
 Just be careful it doesn’t get burned by too much intense sun.
 Keep it well watered, but don’t allow the soil to remain soggy.
 You should start the actual bonsai training of your new plant in the spring of the year.
 Remove the plant from its pot and place the root ball in a bucket of water and slosh it around to wash off most of the old soil.
 Take the root mass out of the water, spread out the roots, and trim away about one-third of their length.
-Repot into a “training” container slightly smaller than the one it came in.
+Cover the roots and repot into a “training” container slightly smaller than the one it came in.
 Repeat in six months.
 You should repot your bonsai into its (usually smaller) final display container within a year or two.

 The Potting Mix